 The Most Important Question: Should I Hire a Lawyer?

-If you were seriously hurt in an accident that someone else caused, then yes, contact Menzer Law Firm right away.
+If you were seriously hurt in an accident that someone else caused, then yes, contact Menzer Law right away.
 Matt Menzer has over 30 years of experience tackling car accident injury claims with insurers and in court.
 He can help you navigate a first-party claim with your PIP insurance carrier and a third-party claim with the at-fault driver’s liability insurance provider.
 And he can file a lawsuit on your behalf when needed.